Did you know that Roller Blinds are one of the most popular window treatments used in Australian households? So what makes them so popular?

 This compact single roller blind is ideal if you have shallow reveals where you might have trouble finding window dressing products to fit it because it’s too tight.
 This design will allow maximum ventilation through the windows with minimal obstruction to the view.

-You can further enhance your experience by fitting this blind with a solar powered motor which is good for your pocket & the environment.
+You can further enhance your experience by fitting this blind with a solar powered motor which is good for your budget & the environment.

 This is a step-up design from the Como, developed to include both a light filter and block-out blind on a single pair of brackets.
 If you would like having the extra privacy of a sunscreen/light filter during the day in addition to the block-out blind, then Como2 is for you.
 Most people install Como2 in their bedrooms because of the extra privacy.